jazzband/pip-tools/README.rst

   default.
 Use ``--no-allow-unsafe`` to keep the old behavior.
 It is recommended to pass the ``--allow-unsafe`` now to adapt to the upcoming change.
+- Legacy resolver is deprecated and will be removed in future versions.
+  Use ``--resolver=backtracking`` instead.

 A Note on Resolvers
 ===================